exastro-suite/exastro-it-automation-docs-dev/src/en/2.5/learn/ansible_legacy/Legacy_answer1.rst

 Substitute value auto registration settings
 ------------------

-| :menuselection:`Ansible-Legacy --> 代入値自動登録設定` から、パラメータシートの項目と Ansible Playbook の変数の紐付けを行います。
+| From :menuselection:`Ansible-Legacy --> Substitute value auto registration settings`, link the parameter sheet items and the Ansible Playbook variables with each other.
-| 大量のデータを一度に登録するような場合には、全件ダウンロード・ファイル一括登録を使って、ファイルからデータを投入する方法が適切です。
+| If the user wants to register large amounts of data, we recommend that they use the Download all/File bulk registration function.
-| :menuselection:`Ansible-Legacy --> 代入値自動登録設定 --> 全件ダウンロード・ファイル一括登録` から、新規登録用ファイルをダウンロードします。ダウンロードしたファイルを編集し、ファイル一括登録にてファイルを登録すると代入値自動登録設定が簡単に行うことが出来ます。
+| From :menuselection:`Ansible-Legacy --> Substitute value auto registration settings` --> Download all/File bulk registration, download the file for new registrations.
+Users can then edit the file to register files and substitute value auto registration settings more easily.

 .. figure:: /images/learn/quickstart/Legacy_answer1/グループの代入値自動登録設定_一括登録.png
    :width: 1200px
-   :alt: グループの代入値自動登録設定
+   :alt: Group substitute value auto registration settings

-.. list-table:: グループの代入値自動登録設定の設定値
+.. list-table:: Group substitute value auto registration settings Setting values
   :widths: 40 10 10 20 20 10
   :header-rows: 2